KRVM-FM: History

 KRVM-FM is the oldest public radio station in the state of Oregon.
 The first words ever spoken on FM radio in the Pacific Northwest were broadcast on KRVM on December 6, 1947, and the station formally opened in early 1948.
 It was the only educational FM station west of Minneapolis and north of San Francisco and just the twelfth in the United States.
-The call letters were almost WDWD until Roger Houslam, the founder of the station, advised the Federal Communications Commission of its mistake in assigning a call sign starting with W to a station west of the Mississippi River.
+The call letters were almost WDWD until Roger Houglum, the founder of the station, advised the Federal Communications Commission of its mistake in assigning a call sign starting with W to a station west of the Mississippi River.
 Originally on 90.1 MHz, the station moved to 91.9 MHz in 1954 because it generated interference to television sets attempting to tune in KOIN-TV on channel 6 (82–88 MHz) in Portland.

 During the day on weekdays, KRVM features a progressive adult album alternative music format with students handling much of the hosting and voice tracking.
 Other hours feature specialty programming encompassing many genres of music, including "Breakfast With The Blues" every morning.
 Specialty shows are hosted by volunteer DJs who select their own music.